Journey of the Bird of Kewa

 Series two debuted with Martha Romero’s design just before Christmas 2017, with the others being released at intervals through mid-February 2018.
 The goal is to eventually have potters from each of New Mexico’s 19 Pueblos produce a mug design representing their Pueblo.

-The series-two originals will soon join the first-series originals on display at Starbucks at Avanyu Plaza, located at 2400 12th Street NW, Albuquerque, across from IPCC.
+All originals are on display at the Indian Pueblo Store inside IPCC.
 All of the participating artists receive royalties for each mug sold, with proceeds also supporting the Indian Pueblo Cultural Center and the 19 Pueblos of New Mexico.